 GOVERNING LAW

-5.0 This Agreement shall be governed by and construed in accordance with the laws of the State of Utah.
+5.0 This Agreement shall be governed by and construed in accordance with the laws of the State of Texas.
 This Facilities Agreement shall at all times be subject to all valid legislation and to present and future orders, rules and regulations of any duly constituted authorities now or hereafter having jurisdiction over this Facilities Agreement, or the Receipt and Delivery Facilities to be constructed.

 ARTICLE VI

+ARBITRATION

+6.0 Any dispute relating to this Agreement shall be resolved by binding arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
+Each Party shall select one arbitrator and the two arbitrators shall select a third arbitrator who has not previously been employed by either Party and does not have a direct or indirect interest in either Party or the subject matter of the arbitration.
+While the third arbitrator shall be neutral, the two party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two party-appointed arbitrators or for vacating the arbitrators' award that either of such arbitrators has past or present relationships with the party that appointed such arbitrator.

+ARTICLE VII

 MODIFICATION

-6.0 This Agreement may not be modified or amended in any respect except by a written instrument executed by the parties hereto which expressly refers to this Agreement.
+7.0 This Agreement may not be modified or amended in any respect except by a written instrument executed by the parties hereto which expressly refers to this Agreement.
 No waiver or modification of any provision of this Agreement shall occur as a result of any course of performance or course of dealing between Northwest and Shipper, or from any usage of trade.